rust-lang/rfcs/text/3512-closure-move-bindings.md

 unnecessarily dependent on the `clone` language item, and does not offer possibilities for alternative transformers.

+## `move` inside parameter list

+As an alternative to having `move(binding)` ahead of a closure, we could put `move binding` in the parameter list: `|x: T, move y, move z = z.clone()| { ... }`.

+This would have the advantage of keeping the list of declared names in one place, and giving a view of closures as having some bindings passed in as arguments and other bindings captured from the containing scope.

+However, this would have the disadvantage of visually looking like the caller could pass the value in as a parameter, which it cannot.
 # Prior art
 [prior-art]: #prior-art